Exploring the Golden Isles of Georgia

 For my visits to the Golden Isles, I stayed at St. Simons Island.
 We chose the King and Prince Beach and Golf Resort, a great family-friendly beachfront resort.

-Our accommodations at The King and Prince Beach and Golf Resort included a spacious two-bedroom oceanfront condo in the north villas.
+My family’s accommodations at The King and Prince included a spacious two-bedroom oceanfront condo in the north villas.
 We had two bathrooms, a huge balcony, living room, dining area, full kitchen and washer/dryer.
 The complex had a big swimming pool only steps from the beach.
-The main hotel featured a restaurant, tennis courts, a larger outside pool/hot tub as well as an indoor heated pool, and a poolside bar.
-The staff was attentive and the maid service was impeccable.
-King and Prince was very laid back and offered umbrellas, chairs, and bikes on the beachfront for rent.
+On a second trip, I enjoyed an oceanfront room in the historic main building, with fine furnishings, lovely linens, and modern amenities.
+Some rooms at the resort are pet-friendly.

 Check out our other Georgia vacation destinations: